-Today's anagram of Stephen Patrick Martin is: Print tricks the apeman
+Today's anagram of Stephen Patrick Martin is: Ten shrimp knit a carpet

-Some recent pedagogical summer school lectures I've given: slides for the ICTP 2013 Summer School on Particle Physics and notes for my TASI 2011 lectures on two-component fermions and supersymmetry.
+Some pedagogical summer school lectures I've given: slides for the Introduction to Supersymmetry lectures at the pre-SUSY International School 2023 and notes for my TASI 2011 lectures on two-component fermions and supersymmetry.

 Other classes I have previously taught at NIU: